vjjy001/springbootdockerdemo/README.md

 # Docker with Spring boot
-This a demo shows how to integrate spring boot with docker
+  This is a demo shows how to integrate spring boot with docker